harness-community/gitness-lab/README.md

 > [!CAUTION]
 > **Don't merge the PR yet**.
 You’ll do it later at the CI/CD section.

+The developer account doesn't have enough privilege to delete a pipeline.
+Log out from the developer account and log in using the admin User ID (`admin`) and Password (`adminpass1`).

 3. Delete this pipeline by selecting **Pipelines** from the left navigation menu, then click the menu (⋮) icon for the **build-info-pipeline** pipeline on the right and select **Delete**.
 When prompted, select **Delete**.

 ### Secrets